pyokagan/pycsdl2/docs/api/render.rst

       If the blend mode is not supported, the closest supported mode is chosen.

+.. function:: SDL_GetRenderDrawBlendMode(renderer) -> int

+   Gets the blend mode used for drawing operations.

+   :param renderer: The renderer from which blend mode should be queried.
+   :type renderer: :class:`SDL_Renderer`
+   :returns: The current blend mode.
+One of the :ref:`blend-modes`.

 .. function:: SDL_RenderClear(renderer: SDL_Renderer) -> None

    Clears the current rendering target with the current drawing color.